Updated on January 16, 2023, with updated screenshots from H&R Block software for 2022 tax filing. If you use other tax software, see:

-For example when you are doing your 2016 tax return, you report the contribution you made *for* 2016, whether you actually did it in 2016 or between January and April 2017.
-You also report your converting to Roth *during* 2016, whether the money was contributed for 2016, 2015, or any previous years.
+For example, when you are doing your tax return for year X, you report the contribution you made *for* year X, whether you actually did it in year X or in the following year between January 1 and April 15.
+You also report your converting to Roth *during* year X, whether the money was contributed for year X, the year before, or any previous years.

-You do yourself a big favor and avoid a lot of confusion by doing your contribution for the current year and finish your conversion during the same year.
-Contribute for 2017 in 2017 and convert it before the end of 2017.
-This way everything is clean and neat.
-See Make Backdoor Roth Easy On Your Tax Return.
+You do yourself a big favor and avoid a lot of confusion by doing your contribution for the current year and finishing your conversion during the same year.
+I called this a “planned” Backdoor Roth — you’re doing it deliberately.

-H&R Block Software
+Use H&R Block Download Software

 Before we start, suppose this is what H&R Block software shows:

-We will compare the results after we enter the backdoor Roth.
+We will compare the results after we enter the Backdoor Roth.